grucloud/grucloud/examples/azure/Compute/vm-ad-login/README.md

-# Azure deploymemt
+# Azure virtual machine with AD

-Boilerplate to deploy infrastructure on Azure with GruCloud.
+Deploy a virtual machine that can be connected with Azure Active directory.